great-expectations/great_expectations/docs/docusaurus/docs/get_support.md

 ---
-sidebar_label: 'Get support'
+sidebar_label: 'Get GX OSS support'
-title: 'Get support'
+title: 'Get GX OSS support'
 description: Learn what resources are available to help you resolve issues with GX OSS.
 ---